Affiliation with the American Historical Association (updated 2017)

 - Each year several affiliated societies sponsor joint sessions at the AHA annual meeting.
 Proposals for such sessions must be submitted formally through the AHA Program Committee in accordance with the AHA's Annual Meeting Guidelines.
 No affiliated society is guaranteed a slot on the program—final authority over the program rests entirely with the AHA Program Committee.

-- Affiliated societies can mount their own separate programs parallel to the AHA annual meeting—such activities are not subject to review by the Program Committee.
-Currently, around four dozen affiliates meet during the AHA's meeting, taking advantage of the Association’s favorable transportation and hotel rates and the availability of meeting space.
+- Affiliated societies organize sessions and events at the AHA annual meeting—such activities are not subject to review by the Program Committee.
+Currently, around four dozen affiliates meet during the AHA's meeting, taking advantage of the Association’s favorable hotel rates.
 Each society is responsible for all organizational and financial details for such activities and for keeping the AHA informed of its plans.
-For a fee, such meetings or sessions can be listed in a special section of the official AHA Program.
-The AHA does insist, however, that all individuals in attendance register for the AHA meeting.
+The AHA does insist that all individuals in attendance register for the AHA meeting.
 Also, due to the limited availability of meeting space and the large number of affiliates, the Association reserves the right to set limitations or assess fees on usage of meeting space by affiliates.